chimbori/google-calendar-crx/README.md

 There are several other extensions available that include similar features.
 Feel free to send pull requests editing this README to list your extension here.

-- An exact copy of this extension — [Button for Google Calendar™](https://chrome.google.com/webstore/detail/button-for-google-calenda/lfjnmopldodmmdhddmeacgjnjeakjpki).
+- [Button for Google Calendar™](https://chrome.google.com/webstore/detail/button-for-google-calenda/lfjnmopldodmmdhddmeacgjnjeakjpki) — An exact copy of this extension.

-- To easily join online calls — [MeetApps](https://chrome.google.com/webstore/detail/jgliplolinicikblamobaaagffepghie).
+- [MeetApps](https://chrome.google.com/webstore/detail/jgliplolinicikblamobaaagffepghie) — To easily join online calls.

-- A custom take on this extension - [Quick View for Google Calendar](https://chrome.google.com/webstore/detail/quick-view-for-google-cal/jjmfhjhfkipdojpiohplpfoliolcemlp).
+- [Quick View for Google Calendar](https://chrome.google.com/webstore/detail/quick-view-for-google-cal/jjmfhjhfkipdojpiohplpfoliolcemlp) — A custom take on this extension.

 - [Checker Plus for Google Calendar](https://chrome.google.com/webstore/detail/checker-plus-for-google-c/hkhggnncdpfibdhinjiegagmopldibha).